Northern Lights in Minnesota 2024-2025

 Best time: September–February

+The Northern Lights, or Aurora Borealis, are a captivating natural phenomenon that illuminates the night sky with vibrant colors.
 When you see northern lights face to face—flashing, weaving, and pulsing across the starry sky—it feels like pure magic.
 The night is lighted up with a river of greens, purples, and reds.
 It seems like the whole universe is waving hello!
-Minnesota is a state that offers polar lights chasers a supply of several ideal spots to witness the beauty as it is.
+In Minnesota, several prime locations offer exceptional opportunities to witness this magical display.

 Cook County